These sourdough blueberry scones are soft and tender, filled with juicy plump blueberries, and lemon zest. Topped with lemon glaze.

 More discard recipes

-Sourdough Blueberry Scones with Lemon Glaze
+Sourdough Scones with Blueberry and Lemon

 These scones are soft and tender, filled with juicy plump blueberries, lemon zest and topped with lemon glaze.
 They use sourdough discard starter which helps give them an extra tender crumb.